 What is an Index?
 Since there are thousands of company listed on a stock exchange, hence it’s really hard to track every single stock to evaluate the market performance at a time.
 Therefore, a smaller sample is taken which is the representative of the whole market.
 This small sample is called Index and it helps in the measurement of the value of a section of the stock market.
 The index is computed from the prices of selected stocks.

-- 30 companies are selected on the basis of the free float market capitalization.
+- The 30 companies are selected on the basis of the free-float market capitalization.

 - These are different companies from the different sectors representing a sample of large, liquid and representative companies.